Jcbnunez/uvm-fqr/Practicums/Prac2_genomes_in_unix.md

    sed -E -i "s/${name2}.+/${name1}/g" pycno_genome_modnames.fasta
  done
 ```
 Make sure that _needed_ files are in the same directory as the script.. otherwise an error will occur.
-Then, launch the script to be run by the VAA itself using:
+Then, launch the script to be run by the VACC itself using:
 ```bash
 sbatch --account=biol6990 my_renaming_script.sh
 ```